 Gauge Based Metrics

-At Stackify we use it to track how many concurrent messages we are processing off a queue.
+It is used to track how many concurrent messages are processed off a queue.
 When we start processing we increment a metric, when we are done, we decrement it.
-Overtime we can see how many we concurrently process.
+Over time we can see how many we concurrently process.

 Requirements for Using Custom Metrics

-The following are requisites for using Stackify's Custom Metrics functionality:
+The following are needed for using Stackify's Custom Metrics functionality:

-- There needs to be an agent running on the server where the application is running.
+- There must be an agent running on the server where the application is running.

 - The app that you are setting up needs to be registered by the agent so that it appears in the Apps page of Stackify.

-- You need to use one of our supported API libraries
+- You must use your Retrace Activation Key in one of our supported API libraries